diogovalentte/homarr-iframes/docs/SOURCES.md

 - `PIHOLE_ADDRESS`: your Pihole instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_PIHOLE_ADDRESS`: your Pihole instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `PIHOLE_PASSWORD`: a password to access your Pi-hole instance API in Pi-hole versions after v6.0.
-It can be the password you use to login into the Pi-hole interface, but I recommend using the **app password**, as it's the only one that works if you enable **2FA**.
+It can be the password you use to log in to the Pi-hole interface, but I recommend using the **app password**, as it's the only one that works if you enable **2FA**.
 You can get the app password on **Settings -> Web interface / API**.
 Make sure you're on the **Expert** mode, and click on **Configure app password**.
 - `PIHOLE_TOKEN`: a token to access your Pi-hole instance API in Pi-hole versions previous to v6.0.
 You can get it by going to **Settings -> API -> Show API Token button**.

 ## Kavita